karlstav/cava/README.md

     method = pipewire

-The default source is `default` and will most likely be your mic.
+The default source is `auto` and will most likely be your currently selected output.
-If you run wireplumber use `wpctl` to get the `object.path` or `object.serial` of the desired device to visualize.
+If you run wireplumber you can use `wpctl` to get the `object.path` or `object.serial` of the desired device to visualize.

 e.g.